top of page

 Group supervision allows you to learn from your peers and Clinical supervisor in a safe and supported environment.

-Times: Wednesday evenings 4.30pm to 6pm.
+Times: Friday mornings (fortnightly) 10.30am to 12pm.
 You must be able to commit to all dates as this is a closed group.

 Starting: